pip-services/pip-services-docs/content/en/dart/components/log/cached_logger.md

 > **interval**: int = 10000

 #### lastDumpTime
-Time of the last dump
+Time of the last dump.
 > **lastDumpTime**: int

 #### maxCacheSize
-Maximum number of messages stored in the cache (default: 100)
+Maximum number of messages stored in the cache (default: 100).
 > **maxCacheSize**: int = 100

 </span>